joshstephenson/Wordle-Solver/README.md

 Example:
 ```
 joshuastephenson@~/Projects/Wordle-Solver$ ./WordleInteractive.py
-What is your first word guess?
-May I recommend EARST?
+What is your first word guess? (press ENTER for EARST)
-> salet
-You entered: SALET
-Please enter green letters (or ENTER for none)
 >
+You entered: EARST
+Please enter green letters (press ENTER for none)
+> t
+Please enter yellow letters (press ENTER for none)
+> ear
+Your next guess should be: GULCH
+What is your next guess? (press ENTER for GULCH)
+>
+You entered: GULCH
+Please enter green letters (press ENTER for none)
+>
-Please enter yellow letters (or ENTER for none)
+Please enter yellow letters (press ENTER for none)
 > l
-Your next guess should be: CORNI
+Your next guess should be: ALERT
-What is your next guess?
+What is your next guess? (press ENTER for ALERT)
-> corni
-You entered: CORNI
-Please enter green letters (or ENTER for none)
-> co
-Please enter yellow letters (or ENTER for none)
 >
-Your next guess should be: COYLY
-What is your next guess?
-> coyly
-You entered: COYLY
+You entered: ALERT
-Please enter green letters in a string like '__A__' (or ENTER for none)
+Please enter green letters (press ENTER for none)
-> coyly
+> alert
 You won 😉 in 3 guesses!
 ```